-Movie Modelling for Children and Parents to Sing Along To
+Movie Modelling for Children and Parents to

 Many of our children enjoy singing along to this song in our assemblies.
 Try watching the clip together first and then repeat it, trying to focus on one or two of the signs or words to join in with.
 The more familiar it becomes the more your child may recall the key words and actions.